venanciorodrigo/wp-article-viewer/README.md

 # WP Article Viewer

 Wordpress Plugin that publishes an article viewer with key bindings to navigate to the previous / next article.
-Use "J (Previous) and "K" for forward.
+Use "< (Previous) and ">" for forward.
 Support for swipping on touch-enabled devices :)

 ## Built With